Concerning the COVID-19 situation:

 back to the hydraulic pump.
 In other words, doing this will allow much more

 oil pressure to be applied to the hydraulic motor.
-On Cub Cadet models with
+On Cub Cadet garden tractor

-a PORTED pump, the Charge Pump Relief Spring is located under the plug on
+models with a PORTED pump, the Charge Pump Relief Spring is located under

-the LEFT SIDE of the hydrostatic pump housing.
-And on NON-PORTED pumps, the
+the plug on the LEFT SIDE of the hydrostatic pump housing.
+And on NON-PORTED

-spring is located under the plug in the CENTER of the hydrostatic pump housing.
+pumps, the spring is located under the plug in the CENTER of the hydrostatic

-[heavier velocity] SAE 30 weight hydraulic oil will help increase the pressure.
+the use of [heavier velocity] SAE 30 weight hydraulic oil will help increase

-And the tractor will definitely need a healthy or bigger engine, preferably
+the pressure.
+And the tractor will definitely need a healthy or bigger engine,

 The hydrostatic drive unit will